 But choosing where to stay in Cinque Terre is difficult as most of the pictures you find online of the little bays and buildings don’t give you any indication of how easy it is to get there, whether it has lots of restaurants, what the shopping is like and most of all – does it have access to a sandy beach?

-I’d seen so many amazing (heavily colourised) photos of Cinque Terre on Italy’s Mediterranean Sea, a riot of houses piled up hillsides, that I thought I would need to be a mountain goat to stay here.
+I’d seen so many amazing (heavily colourised – see the comparison of real life v filtered pics below) photos of Cinque Terre on Italy’s Mediterranean Sea, the riot of houses piled up the hillsides, that I thought I would need to be a mountain goat to stay here.
 Wrong.

-The village you want to stay in for all of the above is Monterosso al Mare.
-It’s the last of the five villages, depending on which way you look at it, and the best to stay at in my opinion.
+For me the village you want to stay in for all of the above (the dining, the shopping and the beach) is Monterosso al Mare.
+It’s the last of the five villages (or the first, depending on which way you look at it), and the best to stay at in my opinion.

-Here is what I discovered staying here three fabulous nights and exploring as much as I had time for…
+Here is what I discovered staying in Monterosso for three fabulous nights and exploring as much as I had time for…

 Why stay in Monterosso al Mare?